anchore/syft/README.md

 # all format configuration
 format:

+  # default value for all formats that support the "pretty" option (default is unset)
+  pretty:

   # all syft-json format options
   json:

+    # include space indention and newlines (inherits default value from 'format.pretty' or 'false' if parent is unset)
+    # note: inherits default value from 'format.pretty' or 'false' if parent is unset
+    pretty: false

     # transform any syft-json output to conform to an approximation of the v11.0.1 schema.
 This includes:
     # - using the package metadata type names from before v12 of the JSON schema (changed in https://github.com/anchore/syft/pull/1983)
     #